-Where the Operator sub-contracts any of the on-wing or off-wing engine or Auxiliary Power Unit maintenance, repair and overhaul, the Civil Aviation (Air Operator Certification and Administration) Regulations Programme requires the details of the arrangements for maintenance, repair and overhaul to be clearly defined in a written maintenance contract.
-This is necessary to ensure that the technical and quality personnel of all the subcontract Organisations which are involved in the application of the contract have a common understanding of the technical requirements of the Programme and of their respective duties and responsibilities.
+Α. Contractual arrangements Where the Operator sub-contracts any of the on-wing or off-wing engine or Auxiliary Power Unit maintenance, repair and overhaul, the Civil Aviation (Air Operator Certification and Administration) Regulations Programme requires the details of the arrangements for maintenance, repair and overhaul to be clearly defined in a written maintenance contract.
+This is necessary to ensure that the technical and quality personnel of all the subcontract Organisations which are involved in the application of the have contract а common understanding of the technical requirements of the Programme and of their respective duties and responsibilities.

-(B) Engine auxiliary power unit work scopes

-Each engine, module and Auxiliary Power Unit upon removal from an aircraft, should have an individual work scope prepared.
-The work scope should detail the reason for removal, engine or Auxiliary Power Unit hours and cycles accrued in service, list any outstanding defects and define the required work to be carried out during the shop visit, cross referring, where appropriate, to the refurbish specification.
+- В. Engine auxiliary power unit work scopes Each engine, module and Auxiliary Power Unit upon removal from an aircraft, should have an individual work scope prepared.
+The work scope should detail the reason for removal, engine or Auxiliary Power Unit hours and cycles accrued in service, list any outstanding defects and define the required work to be carried out during the shop visit, cross referring, where appropriate, the refurbish to specification.
 The content of the work scope should also reflect any corrective actions which the Programme has previously identified as needing to be carried out at this visit.
-Where sub-contract arrangements exist, the content of the work scope should be agreed by the Operator and the sub-contract maintenance, engine repair and overhaul Organisation as appropriate.

-(C) Rework and refurbish specification
+Where subcontract arrangements exist, the content of the work scope should be agreed by the Operator and the subcontract maintenance, engine repair and overhaul Organisation as appropriate. - C. Rework refurbish specification and Regular liaison between the technical and quality personnel of the Operator and where appropriate, the subcontract maintenance, engine or Auxiliary Power Unit repair and overhaul Organisation should take place to review, and update the content of the engine, module and Auxiliary

-Regular liaison between the technical and quality personnel of the Operator and where appropriate, the subcontract maintenance, engine or Auxiliary Power Unit repair and overhaul Organisation should take place to review, and update the content of the engine, module and Auxiliary Power Unit re-work and refurbish specifications.
-The review should be based upon the results of the analysis conducted upon the data with these collected in accordance procedures.
+Power Unit re-work and refurbish specifications.
+The review should be based upon the results of the analysis conducted upon the data collected in accordance with these procedures.